Moody's welcomes India's policy steps, but wants to see more

-MUMBAI Oct 30 Moody's welcomed recent efforts by India's government and its central bank to boost economic growth and attract long-term investments, but said the measures would need to be sustained to have an actual impact on the country's sovereign ratings.
+MUMBAI Moody's welcomed recent efforts by India's government and the Reserve Bank to boost economic growth and attract long-term investments, but said the measures would need to be sustained to have an actual impact on the country's sovereign ratings.

 Moody's Investors Service said steps such as Prime Minister Narendra Modi's "Make in India" campaign, infrastructure initiatives, improvements on monetary policy framework, and banking sector reforms were all "incremental, rather than radical" measures.